You may have seen that I am a business nerd and especially a marketing nerd, as shown by the vast number of marketing books I’ve read and reviewed.

-Mitch is a former Jay Abraham protege and was asked to give sales training to the other proteges to help them marketing the Abraham style marketing techniques.
+Mitch is a former Jay Abraham protégé and was asked to give sales training to the other proteges to help them to market the Abraham style marketing techniques.

 Since then, he’s developed his own business ideas which have been captured in a training program called The New Game of Selling.
 Mitch has become my favourite sales trainer because his ideas fit in with my beliefs.

-He’s the source of the second opinion idea I use in my free introduction session called the Business SOS.
+He’s the source of the second opinion idea I used in my free introduction session called the Business SOS.

 Peter is a UK based business and personal growth expert.
 He is a superb speaker in front of a live audience.